sergiocorreia/ppmlhdfe/guides/separation_primer.md

 The iteration takes a while to run (18 iterations, compared to 6 for the IR method), but the the separated observation is indeed detected, in iteration 15.

-However, this method is fragile, specially when the dependent variable has a skewed distribution.
+However, this method is fragile, especially when the dependent variable has a skewed distribution.
 For instance, this method would fail to detect separation if we replace `mu_tol(1e-5)` with `mu_tol(1e-6)` (the default).

 Alternatively, also depending on its tolerance, the μ method might be too aggressive and incorrectly drop observations.
 In the example below we we add three observations to the dataset, so the third observation is no longer separated.
 As a consequence, the `sep(mu)` method might converge extremely slowly (in 115 iterations), *and* to the wrong solution (incorrectly dropping one observation that is not separated), depending on tolerance for μ: